 Lake Lure (Hotel Prices & Photos)

-Also about two hours from Charlotte, Lake Lure is most famously known for being the site where the classic film Dirty Dancing was filmed.
+Also just under two hours from Charlotte, Lake Lure is most famously known for being the site where the classic film Dirty Dancing was filmed.
 Set in the foothills of the Blue Ridge Mountains, the lake offers breathtaking views of the surrounding scenery, whether you take it in by canoe or kayak on the water, or from hiking or sunbathing on shore.
 The lakefront beach is open from Memorial Day to Labor Day and has restrooms, a snack bar and picnic areas available.
 Another must-see while you’re here is the flowering bridge – a 155-foot former highway bridge that has now been turned into a beautiful garden.
 And for all those Johnny and Baby fans, the cabins that served as the dancers’ housing in the movie have long been torn down, but you can still celebrate your love of the film at the town’s Dirty Dancing Festival held each September.

 Asheville (Hotel Prices & Photos)

 Just a short distance further is another picturesque mountain town – Asheville.
 This quirky city is about two hours and minutes from Charlotte and as a unique vibe all its own.
 Just ask its residents who support the local slogan of “Keep Asheville Weird.”
 You’ll find lots of eclectic shops and delicious restaurants in the charming downtown district, as well as lots of craft breweries and wineries to explore, and even a few cideries for the gluten-free folks.
-Asheville is also home to one of the state’s most popular tourist attractions – Biltmore Estate, the largest residential home in the country.
+Asheville is also home to one of the state’s most popular tourist attractions – Biltmore Estate, the largest privately-owned home in the country.
 Besides touring the gorgeous home, you can also visit their shops, tour the gardens and do a tasting at the Biltmore Winery.

 Charleston (Hotel Prices & Photos)